Have you been accused of committing domestic assault? What are the possible consequences of a conviction under UK law?

 Specific offences for domestic assault, abuse or domestic violence do not currently exist under UK law, as each is attributed to a different area of criminal law.
 For instance, an arrest for an act of domestic assault would be charged as one of three assault charges:

-Be sure to read up on the difference between ABH and GBH and the severity of the punishments handed out by the courts.
+If you have been accused of ABH or GBH and want to know the possible consequences under UK law, we explain the differences between ABH and GBH and the severity of the punishments handed out by the courts.

 In 2015, new legislation was introduced which criminalised the use of ‘controlling or coercive behaviour in an intimate or family relationship’ through the Serious Crime Act 2015 (section 76), which was introduced to prevent emotional or psychological abuse in domestic scenarios.

-There are currently a number of conflicting definitions of domestic abuse, including between the government’s adopted definition and the legal definition provided by the Civil Prosecution Service (CPS).
+There are currently a number of conflicting definitions of domestic abuse, including between the government’s adopted definition and the legal definition provided by the Crown Prosecution Service (CPS).
 It is important to know the differences between these definitions to know precisely where you stand in incidents involving allegations of domestic assault.

 What is domestic assault?

-Although domestic assault is not an offence in itself, an incident is instead applied to the most relevant category of offence, such as assault, a specific sexual offence or an offence described by the new serious crime act.
+Although domestic assault is not an offence in itself, an incident is applied to the most relevant category of offence, such as assault, a specific sexual offence or an offence described by the new serious crime act.

 A domestic offence is characterised by the relationship of the involved parties.
 This could, for example, be between family members, partners or historic partners where coercive, controlling or threatening behaviour is proven to have been exhibited.

 Family members are considered to be both direct and indirect relatives, including:

-Those indirectly related, such as through a familial marriage or an adoption, are also classified as family members.
+Those indirectly related, such as through a familial marriage or adoption, are also classified as family members.

 What are the types of domestic abuse?

 There are three main classifications of domestic abuse in UK law.
 These are physical abuse, sexual abuse, and psychological, emotional and financial abuse.

 Physical domestic abuse